JessWinn/Houndshark-Mitogenomics/README.md

 ***[Nodes with UFBoot2 ≥ 95, PP ≥ 95 and SH-aLRT ≥ 80 were considered well supported (Minh et al., 2020b).]
 ***[Nodes with sCF values below 33% and gCF values that are lower than sCF values or near zero require further attention].

-## STEP 7: comparing species trees to gene trees under the multispecies coalescent model.
+## STEP 7: Comparing species trees to gene trees under the multispecies coalescent model.

 ### STEP 7.1: ASTRAL